renatobrf/kindle-teca/docs/corporate.md

 - Source Code, by Bill Gates

 ## Netflix
-- A regra 'e nao ter regras, by Reed Hastings
+- A regra 'e nao ter regras (No Rule Rules), by Reed Hastings

 ## X
 - Elon Musk, by Walter Isaacson